 The International Semantic Web Conference is the premier venue for presenting fundamental research, innovative technology, and applications concerning semantics, data, and the Web.

-In this track of ISWC 2017, we are looking for novel and significant research contributions addressing theoretical, analytical and empirical aspects of the Semantic Web.
-While we welcome work that relates to the W3C Semantic Web recommendations (e.g., RDF, OWL, SPARQL, etc.), we also encourage contributions to research at the intersection of Semantic Web and other scientific disciplines.
-Submissions to the research track should describe original, significant research on the Semantic Web, and are expected to provide some principled means of evaluation.
-Specifically, all papers should include evaluations of the approaches described in the paper.
-We strongly encourage evaluations that are repeatable.
-We also strongly encourage papers that provide links to: the data sets, source code, queries used to evaluate their approach, live deployment.
+In this track of ISWC 2020, we are looking for novel and significant research contributions addressing theoretical, analytical and empirical aspects of the Semantic Web.
+While we welcome work that relates to the W3C Semantic Web recommendations (e.g., RDF, OWL, SPARQL, etc.), we also encourage contributions to research at the intersection of the Semantic Web and other scientific disciplines.
+Submissions to the research track should describe original, significant, and replicable research on the Semantic Web.
+All papers must include method evaluations that are rigorous, repeatable and reproducible.
+This will be one of the key reviewing criteria.
+We also strongly encourage papers that provide links to the data sets, source code and queries used to evaluate their approach, and/or live deployments.

-All papers will be assessed by a program committee.
+All papers will be assessed by the track program committee.
 Each paper will be reviewed by at least four committee members, including one senior member.
 The review criteria used are outlined below.

-Before submitting, authors are asked to consult the calls of the other tracks featured at ISWC 2017 and to choose the track that best suits their contribution.
+Before submitting to the research track, authors are asked to consult the calls of the other tracks featured at ISWC 2020 and to choose the track that best suits their contribution.
 The submission of the same work to multiple tracks is not allowed and may result in a rejection of the work across all tracks without a review.

 Topics of Interest

-- Data mining and knowledge discovery in Linked data and ontologies
+- Data mining and knowledge Knowledge-driven ML and data mining

 - Cleaning, quality assurance, and provenance of Semantic Web data, services, and processes